 Acclimatization is a critical part of preventing heat illnesses and fatalities that enables workers to gradually increase workloads and exposure to heat by taking frequent breaks for water, rest and shade.
 Of the 13 enforcement cases that involved worker fatalities, nine of the deaths occurred in the first three days of working on the job, and four on the worker's first day.
 In all 20 cases, heat illness prevention programs were found to be incomplete or absent, and no provision was made for acclimatizing new workers to the heat.
 For more information on the findings of OSHA's review, see the news release.

 For free resources and educational materials about the dangers of working in the heat, visit OSHA's Heat Campaign Web page.

 Whistleblower Protection Advisory Committee to meet in September

+On Sept.
+3-4, 2014, OSHA will hold a meeting of the Whistleblower Protection Advisory Committee in Washington, D.C.
+Work groups will meet Sept.
+3 and the full committee will meet Sept.
+3 and 4.
 The tentative agenda includes remarks from Dr. David Michaels, assistant secretary of labor for occupational safety and health; discussion of committee and work group reports; invited reports from other agencies or the public regarding whistleblower enforcement; and administrative business and public comments.

 WPAC meetings are open to the public.
 Individuals may submit comments and requests to speak at www.regulations.gov, the Federal eRulemaking Portal.
 Submissions may also be sent by mail or facsimile.
 See the news release and Federal Register notice for details.
 Comments and requests to speak must be submitted by Aug.
 20, 2014.